Bring's curve

+This form was used by Hulek and Craig to study modular properties of the curve.

 Fundamental domain and systole

 Bring's curve can be obtained as a Riemann surface by associating sides of a hyperbolic icosagon (see fundamental polygon).
 The identification pattern is given in the adjoining diagram.
 The icosagon (of area $12\pi$, by the Gauss-Bonnet theorem) can be tessellated by 240 (2,4,5) triangles.
 The actions that transport one of these triangles to another give the full group of automorphisms of the surface (including reflections).
 Discounting reflections, we get the 120 automorphisms mentioned in the introduction.
 Note that 120 is less than 252, the maximum number of orientation preserving automorphisms allowed for a genus 4 surface, by Hurwitz's automorphism theorem.
 Therefore, Bring's surface is not a Hurwitz surface.
 This also tells us that there does not exist a Hurwitz surface of genus 4.

 The full group of symmetries has the following presentation: